 Why Indian Traders Use Pi42 for Risk-Aware Derivatives

-What is liquidation in crypto refers to the forced closure of a leveraged position when your margin falls below required levels.
+What is liquidation in crypto refers to the automatic closure of a leveraged trading position when the trader’s margin falls below the exchange’s required maintenance level.

-Crypto market liquidation refers to large-scale forced closures of positions across exchanges, often during sharp price movements.
+Crypto market liquidation refers to widespread forced closures of leveraged positions across multiple traders and exchanges, often occurring during periods of significant market volatility.

 Crypto Reads You’ll Love